Rabbies_Logotype_Hero_Navy_RGB_AW.png

 Travel in Style

 Now, I know this is super touristy, but I couldn’t help myself.
+We only have a day in Venice after all.
 It had been 15 years since I’d taken a gondola ride, the last being with my family and, in the one photo I have, I’m wearing a white puff jacket and a red beret.
 Every time I look at it, I think ‘What was I thinking?!’

 And now, so many years later, I was in Venice with two of my wonderful friends and we decided it was time to explore Venice the way it was meant to be explored: by water.